Certificate Games and Consequences for the Classical Adversary Bound: Preliminaries

 Aaronson et al.~\cite{ABKRT21} recently revived interest in a measure called $\lambda$.
-It was first introduced by Koutsoupias~\cite{K93}, and is a spectral relaxation of sensitivity. \begin{defi}[Spectral sensitivity, or $\lambda$] For a Boolean function $f$, let $F$ be the \partialftext{$|\Dom{f}| \times |\Dom{f}|$} matrix defined by $F(x,y)=1$ when $f(x)= 1-f(y)$ and $x,y$ differ in 1 bit.
-Then $\lambda(f)= \norm{F}$, where $\norm{{\cdot}}$ is the spectral norm. \end{defi}
+It was first introduced by Koutsoupias~\cite{K93}, and is a spectral relaxation of sensitivity. \begin{definition}[Spectral sensitivity, or $\lambda$] For a Boolean function $f$, let $F$ be the $|\Dom{f}| \times |\Dom{f}|$ matrix defined by $F(x,y)=1$ when $f(x)= 1-f(y)$ and $x,y$ differ in 1 bit.
+Then $\lambda(f)= \norm{F}$, where $\norm{{\cdot}}$ is the spectral norm. \end{definition}

-\partialftext{Note that $F$ can also be taken to be a $|f^{-1}(0)| \times |f^{-1}(1)|$ matrix with rows indexed by elements of $f^{-1}(0)$ and columns by elements of $f^{-1}(1)$.
-It is easy to show that both ways of defining $F$ give the same spectral norm.}
+Note that $F$ can also be taken to be a $|f^{-1}(0)| \times |f^{-1}(1)|$ matrix with rows indexed by elements of $f^{-1}(0)$ and columns by elements of $f^{-1}(1)$.
+It is easy to show that both ways of defining $F$ give the same spectral norm.

-\partialf{Need to be defined for partial function.
-Singular values of the rectangular $f^{-1}(0) \times f^{1}(1)$ matrix match the eigenvalues of the symmetric version.
-Check if $MM_1$ is same as lambda.} \begin{proposition}[\cite{ABKRT21,Tal13,GSS16,LLS06} ] For any \partialftext{(possibly partial)} Boolean function~$f$,